rementis/LightningChipTourney/README.md

 Lightning Chip Tourney has a built in database which keeps track of players previously entered, as well as their Fargo ID.
 It also has the ability to automatically assign a chip count based on Fargo score.

-Latest update January 2023, now when a table is removed from the tourney the winner gets to flip for break on next match.
-Foreit key now available!